-Personal liability insurance also covers you if you're found responsible for damage to other people's property.
-For example, if a water leak in your condo damages the units around it, you could be responsible for the costs.
+Personal liability insurance also covers you if you are found responsible for damage to other people's property.
+For example, if a water leak in your home damages another around it, you could be responsible for the costs.

 - Injuries or damage arising from illegal activity

 - Injuries and damage originating from a home business.
 But you can buy insurance for your home-based business, which covers injuries to employees

 Personal liability coverage in homeowners insurance also doesn’t cover injuries or damage that happens while you are operating a vehicle.
 However, your auto insurance policy might protect you in the case of bodily injury or property damage due to car accidents.